-Agend a Item No: 1 l0a

-SUMMARY REPORT BOARD OF DIRECTORS PART 1 28 September 20

-Report Title: CQC Complia ance Up date

-Executive/Non-Executive Lead: Denver Greenhalgh, Senior Director of Corporate

-Governance a and Affa airs

-Report Author(s): Nicola Jones pliance

-Alison Buckland, Compliance Officer

-Report discussed pre Executive Operational Team

-Quality Committee

-Level of Assurance: Level 1 Level 2 ✓ Level 3

-Risk Assessment of Report - mandat ory section

-Summary of risks highlighted in this Maintaining ongoing compliance with CQC registration

-report requirements

-Which of the Strategic risk(s) does this SR1 Safety ✓

-report relates to: SR2 People (workforce) ✓

-SR3 Systems and Processes/ Infrastructure ✓

-SR4 Demand/ Capacity ✓

-SR5 Essex Mental Health Independent Inquiry

-SR6 Cyber Attack

-SR7 Capital

-SR8 Use of Resources

-Does this report mitigate the Strategic

-risk(s)?

-Are you recommending a new risk for No

-the EPUT Strategic or Corporate Risk

-Register?
-Note: Strategic risks are

-underpinned by a Strategy and are

-longer-term

-If Yes, describe the risk to EPUT's N/A

-organisational objectives and highlight

-if this is an escalation from another

-EPUT risk register.

-Describe what measures will you use to N/A •

-monitor mitigation of the risk
+Agend la Item No: 1 0a SUMMARY REPORT BOARD OF DIRECTORS PART 1 28 September 2022 Report Title: CQC Compli ance Up date Executive/Non-Executive Lead: Denver Greenhalgh, Senior Director of Corporate Governance and Affairs Report Author(s): Nicola Jones, Director of Risk and Compliance Alison Buckland, Compliance Officer Report discussed pre Executive Operational Team Quality Committee Level of Assurance: Level 1 L .evel 2 $\checkmark$ Level 3

+Risk Assessment of Report - mandat ory section Summary of risks highlighted in this report Maintaining ongoing compliance with CQC registration requirements Which of the Strategic risk(s) does this SR1 Safety report relates to: SR2 People (workforce) SR3 Systems and Processes/ Infrastructure SR4 Demand/ Capacity SR5 Essex Mental Health Independent Inquiry SR6 Cyber Attack SR7 Capital SR8 Use of Resources Does this report mitigate the Strategic risk(s)?
+No Are you recommending a new risk for the EPUT Strategic or Corporate Risk Register?
+Note: Strategic risks are underpinned by a Strategy and are longer-term No If Yes, describe the risk to EPUT's organisational objectives and highlight if this is an escalation from another EPUT risk register.
+N/A Describe what measures will you use to monitor mitigation of the risk N/A